KisoreSenthilkumar/VideoGameReviewer/README.md

   - **Feature Subsets (`max_features='sqrt'`)**: Ensures diversity in splits and better generalization.

 ### **Model Highlight**
-- Equips developers with tools to predict and improve **player satisfaction metrics**.
+- Equips with tools to predict and improve **player satisfaction metrics**.
 - Used **`train_test_split`** to ensure reliable evaluation, while preprocessing steps guaranteed a clean dataset.
 - Saved as **`model_ratings.pkl`**, enabling seamless deployment in the Streamlit app.
 ---